Approximate program for biology standards of the second generation. Laboratory and practical work (1 hour). Electronic manuals on the subject

 General characteristics of the class Mammals.

-General principles the structure of viruses of animals, plants and bacteria;
+General principles structure of animal, plant and bacterial viruses;

 Prevention measures viral diseases.